GENERAL RISK CONTROL AND MANAGEMENT POLICY

 General Risk Control and Management Policy

-Among the risk policies, the General Risk Control and Management Policy (the "Policy"), identifies the principal risks facing the Company and the other companies included within the group of which the Company is the controlling entity, within the meaning established by law (the "Group"), and organises appropriate internal control and information systems, as well as the regular monitoring of such systems.
+Among the risk policies, the General Risk Control and Management Policy (the "Policy"), identifies the principal risks of the Group and organises appropriate internal control and information systems, as well as the regular monitoring of such systems.

 The object of the Policy is to establish the basic principles and general framework for the control and management of all kinds of risks facing the Company and the Group, and which must be applied in accordance with the provisions of the Purpose and Values of the Iberdrola group.

-The Policy is further developed and supplemented by the specific risk policies that may be established for certain risks, corporate functions or businesses of the Group.
+The Policy is further developed and supplemented through specific policies that may be established for certain risks, corporate functions or businesses of the Group.

-The country subholding companies adopt the risk policies of the Group and define the application thereof, approving guidelines on specific risk limits based on the nature and particularities of the businesses in each country.
+The country subholding companies must adopt said risk policies of the Group and define the application thereof, approving guidelines on specific risk limits based on the nature and particularities of the businesses in each country.

 The management decision-making bodies of the head of business companies of each country must approve the specific risk limits applicable to each of them and implement the control systems necessary to ensure compliance therewith.